August 6, 2020

-Although we get that feeling, WordPress CMS relies quite heavily on updates.
+Although we get that feeling, as managed WordPress hosting experts, we can confidently tell you that WordPress CMS relies quite heavily on updates.
 Because WordPress CMS is open source, hackers study the WordPress source code to look for vulnerabilities that could give them a way in to your site.
-That’s why WordPress CMS and WordPress plugin developers issue frequent updates to close new vulnerabilities and maintain security on your site.
+That's why WordPress CMS and WordPress plugin developers issue frequent updates to close new vulnerabilities and maintain security on your site.

 WordPress CMS is a continual work in progress.
 WordPress developers are constantly looking for new features to make it even better, and improved ways to keep up with technology and security best practices.
 The same applies to WordPress plugins; if the plugin owner is responsible and cares to deliver a good product, they'll issue regular updates that add functionality and improve security.